uxlfoundation/oneCCL/doc/rst/source/env-variables.rst

 Collective Algorithms Selection
 ###############################

 oneCCL supports collective operations for the host (CPU) memory buffers and device (GPU) memory buffers.
-In addition, oneCCL has two different paths to support collectives with GPU buffers; one directly uses Level Zero, and the other uses SYCL.
-The SYCL path is a new code being developed and not all collectives are supported.
+In addition, oneCCL has two different paths to support collectives with the GPU buffers; one directly uses Level Zero, and the other uses SYCL.
+The SYCL path is a new code being developed and support for new collectives and algorithms are expanding.

+.. note:: The documentation is being updated as more collectives and algorithms are supported.

-For the Level Zero implementation, in the case of GPU buffers, oneCCL collectives are optimized to execute a hierarchical algorithm composed of an optimized scale-up phase (communication between ranks/processes in the same node) and a scaleout phase (communication between ranks/processes on different nodes).
-In the case of CPU buffers, the current collective algorithms do not have support for scale-up and scaleout phases; only a non-hierarchical algorithm can be chosen.
+For GPU buffers, oneCCL collectives are optimized to execute a hierarchical algorithm composed of an optimized scale-up phase (communication between ranks/processes in the same node) and a scaleout phase (communication between ranks/processes on different nodes).
+For CPU buffers, the current collective algorithms do not have support for scale-up and scaleout phases; only a non-hierarchical algorithm can be chosen.

-With ``CCL_<coll_name> = <algo_name>``, you can select the algorithm for the collective in ``<coll_name>``.
+For the *Level Zero* path, use ``CCL_<coll_name> = <algo_name>`` to select the algorithm for the collective in ``<coll_name>``.
 For GPU buffers, the default algorithm is ``topo``, which refers to the scale-up algorithm.
 If you select an algorithm different from ``topo``, oneCCL will implement a non-hierarchical algorithm, where it will copy the GPU buffers to the Host (CPU) and will run the specified algorithm.

-For CPU buffers, ``topo`` is not available; you can only select one of the other algorithms in the table for a given collective.

 If the collective uses GPU buffers, you can select whether the implementation of the scale-up algorithm should use copy engines or kernels.
-There is also the option to select the scaleout algorithm using ``CCL_<coll_name>_SCALEOUT=<algo_name>``.
+Another alternative option is to select the scaleout algorithm using ``CCL_<coll_name>_SCALEOUT=<algo_name>``.
+For CPU buffers, the collective selection is similar to that of the Level Zero path, but the ``topo`` algorithm is not available in that case.

+For the *SYCL* path, the implementation also uses a hierarchical algorithm.
+The implementation has two different scale-up algorithms depending on the message size (small or large).
+It is possible to change the threshold with ``CCL_SYCL_<coll_name>_SMALL_THRESHOLD``, so that collectives with message sizes smaller than the specified threshold use an algorithm specialized for small-sized messages.
+For large messages, the implementation supports the usage of temporary buffers for communication across processes or writing directly to the user buffer on the other process.
+This can be selected with ``CCL_SYCL_<coll_name>_TMP_BUF`` variable.
+The algorithm to use for scaleout can be specified with ``CCL_SYCL_<coll_name>_SCALEOUT``.
+Notice that by default oneCCL will use a SYCL-based implementation.
+To fallback to a Level Zero-based implementation, use the ``CCL_SYCL_<coll_name>_SCALEOUT_THRESHOLD`` variable, in which case messages larger than this threshold will take the Level Zero path.

-Next, environment variables for collective algorithm selection are explained based on the code path (Level Zero or SYCL), the collective being called, and the type of buffer (GPU or CPU).
+In the next section, the environment variables for collective algorithm selection are explained based on the code path (Level Zero or SYCL), the collectives
+being called, and the type of buffer (GPU or CPU).

 Level Zero Path